Ryan Oishi

 Perhaps that too was a defense mechanism—

-like how kahuna sometimes substituted humuhumunukunukuapuaʻa
+a sacrifice, like how ancient kahuna sometimes substituted

-to feed their gods
+to feed the gods

 in times of famine.

-a seeking of a greater apotheosis,
+a seeking of a higher apotheosis,

-just like how the humuhumunukunukuapuaʻa was elevated—twice—
+like how the humuhumunukunukuapuaʻa was elevated—twice—

-to the office of state piscis.
+to the highest office of state piscis.

 Beneath the serious tone